Graffioh/vvvdeo/README.md

 # vvvdeo

-Trim or speed up videos with a click by downloading them from social media thanks to cobalt or choosing a local video.
+Easily Trim or Speed up videos with a click, and download videos from social media with [cobalt](https://cobalt.tools).

 This project was mostly for fun/experimentation, so I'm open-sourcing it, just in case you're curious about the code or want to take inspiration for your own projects.